CITOpenRep/canna-erp-third-party/role_policy/README.rst

 ACLs
 ----

-The only objects that are available when creating a new user are the object with a
+The only objects that are available when creating a new user are the objects with a

 - global ACL (e.g. 'res_company_grwithout group (e.g. res_country group_user_all which grants read access on res.country)
 - 'base.group_user' ACL (e.g. ir_ui_menu group_user which grants read access on ir.ui.menu)